 There are two car parks at Sungei Buloh Wetlands Reserve – one in the east by the visitor centre and one in the west by the wetlands centre.
-Just opposite the Wetlands Reserve is Kranji Park Carpark B, with Kranji Park Carpark A at the other side of the dam across Kranji Reservoir.
+Just opposite the Wetlands Reserve is Kranji Park Carpark B, with Kranji Park Carpark A on the other side of the dam across Kranji Reservoir.
 There is also a car park at the entrance to Kranji Marshes.

 How to get to Kranji Marshes

 Kranji Marshes are difficult to get to on public transport since it’s about 2.5 km to the nearest bus stop.
-However, on weekends and public holidays the free NParks shuttle bus goes between Kranji MRT and Kranji Marshes, via Sungei Buloh Wetlands.
+However, on weekends and public holidays, the free NParks shuttle bus goes between Kranji MRT and Kranji Marshes, via Sungei Buloh Wetlands.
 If you arrive by shuttle bus, you can spend just over an hour in Kranji Marshes before catching the next shuttle bus back to either Sungei Buloh or Kranji MRT.

-By car it’s easy to drive to Kranji Marshes and there is a car park just by the entrance.
+By car, it’s easy to drive to Kranji Marshes and there is a car park just by the entrance.
 A taxi is also an easy option.
-Or with a bike, it’s only a 30 minute (8 km) cycle from Kranji MRT.
+Or with a bike, it’s only a 30-minute (8 km) cycle from Kranji MRT.